cities

 A rather unusual for its design church that commemorates Jeanne D'Arc is located near the place where she was executed (burnt) in 1431.

-Gros-Horloge (literally 'Great Clock' from French) is one of the oldest clocks in France.
+Gros-Horloge (literally 'Great Clock' in French) is one of the oldest clocks in France.
 Its mechanism was installed back in 1389.
 It only has one dial and uses electricity to operate since 1927.

 0 comments